Works Applications

-Works Applications Co., Ltd. is an ERP system manufacturer in Japan, headquartered in Tokyo, Minato-ku.
+Works Applications Co., Ltd. is an ERP system manufacturer in Japan, headquartered in Minato, Tokyo.
 It has business in the development, sales and support package system.
 Its product AI Works is a cloud-based ERP system based on machine learning technologies (AI) to automate tasks and improve processes.

 Overview

 Works Applications was founded on July 24, 1996, and is headquartered in Tokyo, Minato-ku, Japan.
 According to Bloomberg, the company is the "biggest Japanese vendor of business software for payroll and human resources" in 2015.
 Its customers include government agencies, major trading companies, manufacturers and other big companies from Japan and outside Japan.
 According to the company, it had more than 7,000 customers as of 2016.

 Its product AI Works operates by offering every employee a personal assistant.
 AI Works studies and analyzes operational log data generated from daily operations and makes predictions based on the task at hand and user’s position.